| | |

 Kids in Halloween costumes making funny faces.

-Stress-Free Halloween Stations
+All The Stress-Free Halloween Activities

 Criteria for stations include ones that do not take a lot of prep, they must be completed in 10-15 minutes, they should be independent if needed, and, most importantly, my students MUST love them.
 This makes them STRESS-FREE for me and perfect for them.
 The bonus is that most of these stations, once you have them, can be used over and over again.
 If you are looking for some ideas for your own day, here are a few for you to choose from.